-This Super Moist Chocolate Cake is the best chocolate cake EVER!
-This moist triple layer chocolate cake has the most delicious mascarpone frosting and they are both so easy to make.
-Make this simple moist chocolate cake for a Birthday, the holidays or just make up any excuse to make it.
-It is really that delicious.
+This super moist chocolate cake is my favorite chocolate cake.
+It is a light and moist triple-layer chocolate cake with a delicious mascarpone frosting and so easy to make.
+Make this simple chocolate cake for a Birthday, or the holidays or just make up any excuse to make it.

 About this Moist Chocolate Cake Recipe

 This moist chocolate cake consists of a triple layer chocolate cake and each layer has the most amazing mascarpone frosting.
 This chocolate cake gets its moisture from the oil that is used in the recipe along with hot water added to the cake batter.

 There is also a touch of espresso added to the chocolate cake to enhance the chocolate flavor.

 If you have never worked with coffee and chocolate cake, the coffee merely enhances the flavor of the chocolate in the cake and you will not taste it.
 I promise!

 - All-purpose flour: You can also use cake flour, but all-purpose is the kind that most people have on hand.

 - Vegetable oil: This is what gives this cake its signature moist and decadent consistency.

 - Baking powder and Baking soda: Both of these ingredients are crucial leavening agents that ensure your cake doesn't turn out too dense.

 - Eggs: Act as a binding agent in the batter.